tapis-project/smart-scheduling/README.md

 with the new user you created and save.
 Make sure to test the connection be sure everything is set up correctly.

-Take the username, password, and database names that you previously created, open up ```HPCDataLoad.py``` and replace the preconditioned values previously mentioned above and replace them with your own values.
+Take the username, password, and database names that you previously created, open up ```HPCDataLoad.py``` and replace the default values previously mentioned above and replace them with your own.
 You can also change the path where the job data is stored on your local machine by changing the ```my_parent_dir``` to that directory path.

-All the preinstalled variable names MUST be changed for this program to connect your database and dataset.
+All the default variable names MUST be changed for this program to connect your database and dataset.

 # Running the Script
 For running ```HPCDataLoad.py``` script, go to your terminal and run the following command: